This

 get their input values from parameters, not properties, allowing them to check

-that the values that they are given are valid (for example, for an Update EMPNO
+that the values that they are given are valid (for example, EMPNO hasn’t

 through another method (e.g. Scroll and DoRead).